 2019: Under the Be Mobile-Friendly section Google’s Developer Site it features three ways to set up a mobile-friendly website.
 Notice there is a sentence that Google bolded:

-This means that by choosing a responsive design, your website may have a significant advantage to rank above your competition.
+This means that by choosing a responsive design, your website may have a significant advantage in ranking above your competition by giving an optimal viewing experience for users.

 Check to see if your website is mobile-friendly using one of these tools:

-Experts agree that your website pages need to load in three seconds or less in order to keep your customer’s attention.
-Google holds eCommerce websites to a higher standard stating pages should fully load in two seconds. (source)
+Experts agree that your website pages need a loading speed of three seconds or less in order to keep your customer’s attention and create a positive user experience.
+Google holds eCommerce websites to a higher standard stating pages should have a load time of two seconds.
+(HubSpot)

 There are a lot of factors that go into page speed.
 Designer and WordPress Developer Mike Oliver points out that small businesses need to consider their WordPress theme and web host in addition to how they design their website.